-If (not set) is appearing in your AdWords reports, it means that the website or app you're tracking in the Analytics account is receiving traffic from an AdWords account that is not linked to the reporting view.
+If (not set) appears in your Google Ads reports, it means that the website or app you're tracking in the Analytics account is receiving traffic from a Google Ads account that is not linked to the reporting view.
 You should review the following:

-- Auto-tagging is on but cost data is not applied (See: Missing Data in AdWords Reports)
+- Auto-tagging is on but cost data is not applied (See: Missing Data in Google Ads Reports)

 - There is a redirect in the URL